Work with files in Snowflake Notebooks¶

 put_result[0].status

-If you disconnect your session and reconnect, you can run the following code in a SQL cell to see that the file is still there:
+If you disconnect your session and reconnect, you can run the following code in a SQL cell to verify whether the file still appears:

 LS @permanent_stage;